myusernamehasbeentaken/net-task-client/README.md

 ```
 py -m pip install net-task-client
-Please create the following folder structure and files to run the client.
+Please create the following files to run the client.
 Example config, hosts, groups, defaults are included with the git package.

 ~/